 Both using and abusing amphetamines can change the chemistry of the brain.
 A person who becomes addicted to amphetamines, like other addictive substances, can experience temporary or permanent changes in their brain.
 These changes can include the development of mental health conditions like anxiety, depression, paranoia, hallucinations, and psychosis.
 Some people who have acute psychological symptoms are often likened to schizophrenia sufferers.

-Amphetamine addiction can have serious short-term and long-term effects on physical health too.
-Amphetamine abuse/ addiction can cause heart irregularities that may or may not be corrected.
+Amphetamine addiction can have serious short-term and long-term effects on physical health, too.
+Amphetamine abuse and addiction can cause heart irregularities that may or may not be corrected.
 For instance, if a person experiences a heart attack owing to their amphetamine addiction, the damage will likely be permanent.
 Common health conditions associated with amphetamine addiction include high blood pressure, heart irregularities, erectile dysfunction, skin disorders, muscle tension, tics, chest pain, frequent headaches, increased breathing rate, and malnutrition.

 What Happens When Someone Quits Cold Turkey?

-A person experiencing amphetamine salts addiction, meth addiction, or even prescription amphetamine addiction is not advised to quit cold turkey—and certainly shouldn’t attempt detox at home.
-Withdrawal symptoms can be serious and even cause life-threatening emergencies that include heart attack, seizures, and thoughts of suicide.
+A person experiencing amphetamine addiction — whether to amphetamine salts, meth, or prescription stimulants — is not advised to quit cold turkey, and certainly shouldn’t attempt detox at home.
+Withdrawal symptoms can be serious and even cause life-threatening emergencies, including heart attack, seizures, and thoughts of suicide.

-Common withdrawal symptoms include headache, insomnia, intense cravings for the drug, nausea, vomiting, tremors, chills, shakiness, and depression/anxiety.
-Rather than endure these symptoms alone when they could lead to health complications, it’s safest to opt for medical detox.
+Common withdrawal symptoms include headache, insomnia, intense cravings for the drug, nausea, vomiting, tremors, chills, shakiness, and depression and anxiety.
+Rather than endure these symptoms alone, which could lead to health complications, medical detox is the safest option.
 During the medical detox process, medical caregivers can treat these symptoms to reduce their severity and decrease the risk for serious health complications.